The Capella Program: Toward A Space-only High-frequency Radio VLBI Network Formed by Small Satellites in Low Earth Orbits: System Components

 \subsection{Data Downlink}

-In order to allow for a reasonable duty cycle of the \textsc{Capella} array, the high data rates of 4~Gbps in each satellite need to be matched by sufficiently high downlink speeds.
+In order to allow for a reasonable duty cycle of \textsc{Mimosa} and, especially, \textsc{Capella}, the high data rates of 16~Gbps in each satellite need to be matched by sufficiently high downlink speeds.
 Such downlink speeds from LEO to the ground can be achieved with near-infrared laser communication systems \citep[e.g.,][]{carrasco2017}.
-The DLR Optical Space Infrared Downlink System (\href{https://artes.esa.int/sites/default/files/13\%20-\%20Schmidt\%20DLR.pdf}{OSIRIS}) v3 is designed for downlink speeds of 10--100~Gbps; it has a mass of about 5~kg and consumes about 50~W of power.
-The NASA TeraByte InfraRed Delivery system demonstrated data rates up to 200~Gbps from a cubesat \citep{schieler2023}.
-Various commercial developers (e.g., \href{https://www.spacebeam.co.kr/home}{SpaceBeam Inc.}) are currently aiming at improving free space communication systems further.
+The NASA TeraByte InfraRed Delivery system demonstrated data rates up to 200~Gbps (2 channels $\times$ 100~Gbps) from a cubesat \citep{schieler2023}.
+Various commercial developers (e.g., \href{https://www.spacebeam.co.kr/}{SpaceBeam Inc.}, which recently established the Osong Optical Ground Station) are currently aiming at further improving optical free space communication systems.
+System masses are around 5~kg, the amount of power required is around 50~W.

 From a given point on the surface of Earth, a LEO satellite at an altitude of 450~km (600~km) is visible for about 11\% (13\%) of its orbital period (i.e., about 10 to 12 min out of 95 min) at most.
-In most situations, the satellite will be behind Earth from the point of view of the target for half its orbit, meaning no data need to be recorded.
-A single ground station located near the south pole of Earth (because we assume polar orbits) can handle the data downlink without making interruptions in the operation of \textsc{Capella} necessary, provided that downlink speeds $\gtrsim$20~Gbps (corresponding to the transmission of about 50 min worth of data within 10 min) are achieved.
-Higher data rates allow for selecting locations further away from the poles; example candidate sites are Dasan Station, Ny-Alesund, Spitsbergen (located at 78$^{\circ}$55$'$ North) and Jang Bogo Station, Terra Nova Bay, Antarctica (located at 74$^{\circ}$37$'$ South).
+Accordingly, a global network of several optical ground stations should be provided in order to avoid substantial dead times in the operation of the VLBI array.
+Since we assume polar orbits, sites at high northern or southern latitudes are preferred; example candidate sites are Dasan Station, Ny-Alesund, Spitsbergen (located at 78$^{\circ}$55$'$ North) and Jang Bogo Station, Terra Nova Bay, Antarctica (located at 74$^{\circ}$37$'$ South).
+From the latitude of Jang Bogo Station, a satellite on a polar orbit at an altitude of 450~km is visible at every orbit at a minimum transit elevation angle of about 6$^{\circ}$; at higher latitudes and/or for higher orbits, the minimum transit elevation angle is larger.